kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 ### Authentication

 There are two directions to authentication.
-Authenticating the webhook server is legitimate, and authenticating the k8s api server is legitimate.
+Authenticating the identity of the webhook server, and authenticating the identitiy of the kubernetes api server.

 The API server authenticates the webhook server through TLS certificates and HTTPS.
 This is required, and an example method of deploying the webhook server with HTTPS will be provided.